 Wallach and his co-chairs held a second workshop at the end of October.
 The participants were mostly scientists, but also included social theorists, a legal scholar, philosophers, and ethicists.
 The overall goal remained – to bust AI silos and facilitate transdisciplinary cooperation – but this workshop had a narrower focus.

 “We made it more about value alignment and machine ethics,” he explains.
-“The tension in the room was between those who thought the problem [of value alignment] was imminently solvable and those who were deeply skeptical about solving the problem at all.”
+“The tension in the room was between those who thought the problem was imminently solvable and those who were deeply skeptical about solving the problem at all.”

-In general, Wallach observed that “the social scientists and philosophers tend to overplay the difficulties [of creating AI with full value alignment] and computer scientists tend to underplay the difficulties.”
+In general, Wallach observed that “the social scientists and philosophers tend to overplay the difficulties and computer scientists tend to underplay the difficulties.”

 Wallach believes that while computer scientists will build the algorithms and utility functions for AI, they will need input from social scientists to ensure value alignment.
 “If a utility function represents 100,000 inputs, social theorists will help the AI researchers understand what those 100,000 inputs are,” he explains.
 “The AI researchers might be able to come up with 50,000-60,000 on their own, but they’re suddenly going to realize that people who have thought much more deeply about applied ethics are perhaps sensitive to things that they never considered.”

 “I’m hoping that enough of learn each other’s language and how to communicate with each other, that they’ll recognize the value they can get from collaborating together,” he says.
 “I think I see evidence of that beginning to take place.”

 Developing value-aligned AI is a monumental task with existential risks.
 Experts from various perspectives must be willing to learn from each other and adapt their understanding of the issue.